Ideal for Irish and international students, and for those seeking academic, private, NGO, or governmental careers.

 What is the programme about?
 The programme aims to produce graduates who are able to analyze and interpret the world in which we live, depending on your chosen research focus, including but not limited to:

-The programme comprises of a total of 90 credits and taught modules make up 55-60 of the credits.
+The programme comprises of a total of 90 credits with 60 credits of taught modules and a 30 credit thesis.
 The core modules focus on research design skills, methodology, and a fieldtrip.
-30-35 credits are assigned to the thesis, which involves the production of a piece of original research (of around 12,000-15,000 words in length at 30 credits) supervised by members of the School academic staff with a wealth of experience in research areas such as: the Environment and Sustainable Development, Urban Studies, the Geography and Geopolitics of regions such as Ireland, the wider European Union, Latin America, the Middle East and the US, Irish geographical history, migration, the global economic crisis, as well as the knowledge economy.
-Please note the curriculum is subject to a year by year review and the modules below may or may not be available in any given year).
+The thesis, which involves the production of a piece of original research (of around 18,000-25,000 words) supervised by members of the School academic staff with a wealth of experience in research areas such as: the Environment and Sustainable Development, Urban Studies, the Geography and Geopolitics of regions such as Ireland, the wider European Union, Latin America, the Middle East and the US, Irish geographical history, migration, the global economic crisis, as well as the knowledge economy.
+Please note the curriculum is subject to a year by year review and the modules below may or may not be available in any given year), additionally, choice of certain optional modules precludes choice of others, please contact the Graduate Administrator for information.

 International Economic Crisis